 One of the co-founders of Ripple went on to create in 2014 a protocol called Stellar, which has often been compared to Ripple.
 But while Ripple is closed source, Stellar is open source.
 Also, while Ripple markets itself primarily to large banks and consortiums, Stellar targets those institutions in addition to individuals (especially in developing countries).

 Other unique features of Stellar are the consensus protocol called the FBA algorithm and a decentralized exchange.
 Stellar’s primary coin is called Lumens (XLM), and it is another popular asset in many crypto investors’ portfolios.

 These are some other popular digital currencies, though they are currently not available in an IRA with BitIRA:

 Each of these digital currencies carries its own set of unique benefits for investors.
 And the currencies you select for your Digital IRA will depend heavily on your existing positions in other markets and personal financial situation.

-If you’d like to learn more about each of these digital assets, and how they can benefit your long-term goals, contact BitIRA today.
+If you’d like to learn more about each of these digital assets, and how they can benefit your long-term goals, contact BitIRA today by calling (800) 299-1567 or requesting a free info guide.
 One of our Digital Currency Specialists will explain these currencies in-depth, explain the simple process of owning them in a Digital IRA, and answer any other questions you may have.